 At the time, I hadn’t seen any of my fellow Chinese in a long time, but one day some of them showed up in a [lantern] slide.
 One, with his hands tied behind him, was in the middle of the picture; the others were gathered around him.
 Physically, they were as strong and healthy as anyone could ask, but their expressions revealed all too clearly that spiritually they were calloused and numb.
 According to the caption, the Chinese whose hands were bound had been spying on the Japanese military for the Russians.
-He was about to be decapitated as a ‘public example.’
+He was about to be decapitated as a “public example.”
 The other Chinese gathered around him had come to enjoy the spectacle.

 Lu Xun’s extremely popular story stresses that it is not enough to view suffering in order to be moved to cure suffering.
 This outspoken recognition that witnessing death and horror is not necessarily enough to move people to action – particularly not people who have been surrounded by and perhaps inured to massive death and horror – helped inform the new Chinese approach to humanitarian photography.